Anuraag25/day2batch3/README.md

 # day2bacth3

 hello everyone
-this is the second day of training.
+This is the second day of training.